Tax-Deductible or Not? Your Guide to End-of-Year Donations

 Giving Rewards on Your Credit Card

-If you are giving on a budget, you might consider donating rewards you earn on your credit cards, such as hotel points or airline miles.
+If you are making a contribution on a budget, you might consider donating credit card rewards you earn, such as hotel points or airline miles.
 This can be a great way to use points or other rewards that would otherwise just expire.
 Many credit card companies, hotels, and airlines will make it easy to give your rewards to nonprofit organizations.

-If you’re looking to lower your capital gains tax, you may want to consider donating assets from your brokerage account to a nonprofit.
+If you’re looking to lower your taxes, you may want to consider donating assets from your brokerage account to a nonprofit.
 This may take some time and planning, but the benefits of donating an over-allocated position that’s outperforming can be worth it.

 You may be able to receive tax advantages and rebalance your portfolio, while also helping an organization increase its assets.